MatomeMb/MatomeMb/README.md

 I'm a Software Engineer with a background in **Computer Science & Computer Engineering** from the **University of Cape Town**.

-I design and build production-grade software with a focus on:
+I build production software across:

 - Backend Engineering
 - Artificial Intelligence
 - Distributed Systems
 - Cloud Infrastructure
 - Data Engineering
-- Automation
+- Developer Tooling

-I enjoy solving engineering problems where **correctness, scalability, security, and maintainability** matter more than complexity.
+I enjoy designing software that is secure, maintainable, well documented, and easy for other engineers to extend.

 ---

-# Current Focus
+# Currently

-- 🚀 Building **Fairflow**
+- 🚀 Maintaining **Fairflow** as an open-source commerce platform
-- 🤖 AI-powered automation
-- ⚙️ Backend architecture
-- ☁️ Cloud-native systems
+- ⚙️ Building backend and distributed systems
-- 📦 Open-source software
-- 📚 Technical writing
+- 🤖 Exploring practical AI applications
+- 📖 Writing technical documentation and engineering case studies

 ---